vocdoni/docs/docs/architecture/census.md

 ### Using the census

 The Gateways deployed by Vocdoni and third parties will be monitorizing the Voting Process SC.
 Once they see there is a new open process and a new census, they will download and import the Merkle Tree.
-So at this point the users can use any available Gatrway to query if they are eligible for voting and to fetch their Merkle Proof.
+So at this point the users can use any available Gateway to query if they are eligible for voting and to fetch their Merkle Proof.

 With the Merkle Proof, the user will be able to demostrate his inclusion into the census thus she will be able to participate.